Strasserism: Worldview and theory

-Although Strasser professed to oppose Nazi racial policies, Germany Tomorrow nevertheless reflected enduring ethnonationalist assumptions.
-He rejected the violent, biological antisemitism of the Hitler regime, instead proposing what he presented as a rational solution to the "Jewish problem."
-Central to this was his vocal support for Zionism.
-In Strasser's own words:"The category of foreigners emerges from the fact that of late years there has been a widespread development of the movement known as Zionism, which should be supported by all 'nation-conscious' persons and peoples as a genuine endeavour for the renovation of Judaism."For Strasser, Zionism offered the ideal path to achieving a physical separation of Jews from Germany, categorizing them as "foreigners" belonging to their own nation.
-For those Jews who wished to remain, he proposed the status of a protected "national minority," a framework that would grant them communal rights but formally exclude them from the German national body; or assimilation, which required them to "abandon Judaism as a national religion" and provide "other guarantees of their determination to become Germans in every respect."
+In Germany Tomorrow, Strasser rejected the violent, biological antisemitism of the Hitler regime and proposed what he deemed as a rational solution to the "Jewish problem."
+This included his support for Zionism:"The category of foreigners emerges from the fact that of late years there has been a widespread development of the movement known as Zionism, which should be supported by all 'nation-conscious' persons and peoples as a genuine endeavour for the renovation of Judaism."For Strasser, Zionism was the ideal path to achieving a physical separation of Jews from Germany and categorizing them as "foreigners" belonging to their own nation.
+For those Jews who wished to remain, he proposed the status of a protected "national minority," which would grant them communal rights but formally exclude them from the German national body; or assimilation, which required them to "abandon Judaism as a national religion" and provide "other guarantees of their determination to become Germans in every respect."

 A foundational principle of Strasser's ideology was his clear distinction between negotiable and non-negotiable spheres of public life.
-He posited that the truly essential issues concerning mankind—what he termed fundamental matters of freedom, religion, and, above all, the nation—were sacrosanct.
-In his view, these were not political questions to be settled by majority vote or parliamentary debate, but were timeless principles that defined a people's existence.
-Consequently, Strasser argued that such matters must be placed entirely beyond the authority of any legislative body.
-While he argued that the nation, not class or even religion, was the ultimate driving force of history, his primary structural innovation was to create a political system where this "national essence" was permanently insulated from democratic processes.
+In his opinion, the truly essential issues concerning mankind—freedom, religion, and, above all, the nation—were sacrosanct and were not political questions to be settled by majority vote or parliamentary debate, but must be determined by timeless principles that defined a people's existence.
+Therefore, such matters must be completely placed beyond the authority of any legislative body.
+Consistent with his view that the nation, not class or even religion, was the ultimate driving force of history, one of Strasser primary focuses was to create a political system where the "national essence" of Germany was permanently insulated from democratic processes.

-This hierarchical view of reality, where abstract ideals are placed above the material and social spheres, has been characterized by historian Christoph Hendrik Müller as "German Idealism in its crudest form."
-In this framework, the abstract "idea" of the nation is considered the primary historical force, overriding the concrete economic or social interests of class.
-This idealist foundation explains why Strasser believed parliament could be relegated to merely administrative tasks concerning the economy; in his view, the truly important questions of national destiny were not matters of political compromise but of metaphysical principle.
+Strasser's view of reality where abstract ideals are placed above the material and social spheres, has been described by historian Christoph Hendrik Müller as "German Idealism in its crudest form."
+In Strasser's framework, the abstract "idea" of the nation is considered the superior historical force that overrides the concrete economic or social interests of class.
+This explains why Strasser believed parliament could be relegated to only administrative tasks concerning the economy; in his view, the truly important questions of national destiny were not matters of political compromise but of metaphysical principle.
 By insulating these "sacrosanct" issues from democratic processes, his system aimed to protect the nation's perceived eternal essence from the fluctuations of popular opinion.